vison1106/python_blog/readme.txt

-Git is version control system.
+Git is distributed version control system.
-Git is free software.
+Git is free software , change it !
-add one line.